chrismaille/cabrita/docs/tutorial.rst

 .. image:: assets/c1.png

 The "Django Apps" box will show 3 services.
-But we can understand these docker containers are just one big service in docker.
+But what if we understand these docker containers are just one big application in docker?
 Because they all got the same name - "django" - we can categorize all services in the same line, using the ``categories`` option: